Roll Forming Blog

 • Insulated shelving structures that hold the goods

---Why roll forming?
-Very complex profiles, tricky hole patterns, tight tolerances for final assembly, pristine finishes are critical
+Roll forming offers complex profiles, tricky hole patterns, and tight tolerances for final assembly.

 These components include: